ArbeenaKhanum/MusicPlayerApp/README.md

 <br/> <br/>

 The user can search the songs as per their choice with the help of seach view option.
 The list of songs are filtered according to the search input.
 The songs can be sorted based on the songs alphabets, date and size.
-It also provides the options to delete the song from the device. if the user need to do it. they can click on the menu option at the end of the song and delete it.
+It also provides the options to delete the song from the device.
+If the user wants to do it, they can click on the menu option at the end of the song and delete it.

 |**Search view**|**Sort songs**|**Delete songs**|
 |:---|:--|:--|